maxYurchenko/dndTools/README.md

 ## Front End setup
 You would need npm to setup the front end.
-Go to front end folder and type
+Go to front end folder and type:
 ```
 npm install
 ```